 Social Science Natural Science χ^2 Share my data with others (agree ^a) 58% (114) 82% (681) 57.49 Others can access my data easily (agree ^a) 23% (46) 41% (340) 35.57 the chi-square test is performed on the comparison on 5-point Likert scale: Agree strongly (1) to Disagree strongly (5).
+Respondents reported many reasons why they are not sharing their data electronically.
+The top three reasons by social scientists are "insufficient time," "do not have rights to make data public," and "lack of funding."
+For natural scientists, the most frequent barriers are "insufficient time," "lack of funding," and "no place to put data."
+Statistical tests showed that scientists in social and natural sciences had different concerns for not making their data electronically available to others (Table 3).

-^aAgree: combined answers "agree strongly" and "agree", p < .001,
+^aAgree: combined answers "agree strongly" and "agree", $^{}p < .001$,